lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 ### A Tinkercad prototype

 Let's build a prototype in [Tinkercad Circuits](https://www.tinkercad.com/) before building a physical prototype.
-While similar to the activity in [Variable Resistors](../electronics/variable-resistors.md), we add in uses of Tinkercad's multimeter to check our circuits and also emphasize correct and incorrect hookups.
+While similar to the activity in {% include tlink.html id='electronics-variable-resistors' text='Variable Resistors' %}, we add in uses of Tinkercad's multimeter to check our circuits and also emphasize correct and incorrect hookups.
 Moreover, doing this activity before the Arduino-based one will help reinforce differences between using a potentiometer simply as a two-legged variable resistor and as a three-legged voltage divider.

 Still, if you feel confident in your understanding of potentiometers as two-leg variable resistors, then feel free to skip to the [Intro to Analog Input](#intro-to-analog-input) part of this lesson!